RMAExpress

 Is there a user manual or other documentation?

-As of version 0.4 alpha 4 a Users Guide has been introduced.
-It is included in the installation.
+Yes.
+It is included in the installation as a PDF file.
 You may download the latest release version of the RMAExpress Users Guide separately.
-The user manual for the current development version is here

 Can I get the source code?